Consultation on this phase of the project is now closed.

 More than 1,000 cyclists and 10,000 motorists travel on Elizabeth Street every day.

-We want to make this safer and more liveable for our community and improve access to sustainable travel options.
-This will be particularly important as people start returning to regular work places.
+We wanted to make this safer and more liveable for our community and improve access to sustainable travel options.

 A greener Elizabeth Street

 We’ve already planted more than 40 new trees in Elizabeth Street, providing shady green canopy cover over the longer term.

 Now that the bike lanes are permanent, the final design will include a further 30 shade trees planted within the safety buffer zones.

 Over the trial period, the community had the opportunity to try it and see before any permanent decisions were made.
 Throughout the trial period we were listening carefully to your feedback as well as conducting regular traffic studies.